martin-svk/dot-files/README.md

 ## TMUX

-I am heavy user of tmux and I am using the excellent [tmuxinator](https://github.com/tmuxinator/tmuxinator) gem to quickly boostrap tmux sessions.
+I am heavy user of tmux and I am using the excellent [tmuxinator](https://github.com/tmuxinator/tmuxinator) gem to quickly bootstrap tmux sessions.
 Below are the most interesting settings in my tmux config file:

 ```zsh
 # Ctrl-b instead of Ctrl-a